 An action to enforce an arbitral award in Bermuda must be made within 20 years after the date on which the cause of action accrued (Section 9 of the Limitation Act).

-As set out above, the process for making an application for leave to the Supreme Court is a relatively straightforward process.
+As set out above, the process for making an application for leave to the Supreme Court is relatively straightforward.
 The duration and costs will depend largely on whether enforcement is challenged.
-In addition to the costs of enforcement, under the Stamp Duty Act 1976, nominal stamp duty is payable on an arbitration award (1/4 per cent of the value up to a maximum of BMD25).
+In addition to the costs of enforcement, under the Stamp Duty Act 1976, nominal stamp duty is payable on an arbitral award (¼% of the value up to a maximum of BMD25).

 - a party to the arbitration agreement was under some incapacity;

 - the arbitration agreement was invalid under the law of the country where the award was made;